-Substance abuse treatment often involves the treatment of dual diagnosis disorders, which may inhibit the progress of drug and alcohol detoxification if these disorders are not addressed with cognitive behavioral therapy.
+Substance abuse treatment often involves the treatment of dual diagnosis disorders, which may inhibit the progress of drug and alcohol detoxification if these disorders are not addressed with cognitive behavioral therapy for drug addiction.
 Comorbid disorders may lead to drug use, or the converse may be true.
 Either way, dual diagnosis treatment for substance use disorders is essential for successful treatment outcomes.
 Common comorbid disorders include Bipolar disorder, post-traumatic stress disorder (PTSD), Attention-Deficit Hyperactivity Disorder (ADHD), schizophrenia, and other anxiety/mood disorders.

 Certain thought patterns lead to specific emotions and behavior, which could be harmful or helpful.
-The addiction therapist who practices CBT aims to eliminate harmful behavioral patterns by helping clients to identify faulty beliefs and motivations, which include the following:
+The addiction therapist who practices Cognitive Behavioral Therapy for drug addiction aims to eliminate harmful behavioral patterns by helping clients to identify faulty beliefs and motivations, which include the following:

 The list below is not an exhaustive list of all cognitive-behavioral techniques, but they are descriptions of some common strategies used by psychologists in addiction therapy.